 - Consider alternative approaches they might not have thought of

 Life coaching is a relatively modern type of coaching that has arisen in response to the demands of today’s fast-paced lifestyle and business world.
 It can trace its origins to concepts such as the human potential movement, sports psychology, and business management.
 In the 70s and 80s, business coaching and executive coaching started to gain popularity in helping executives manage their businesses and be successful, and this concept eventually extended into people’s personal lives and relationships as well.
-It is a steadily growing field because nearly everyone can benefit from some type of life coaching.
+It is a growing field because nearly everyone can benefit from some type of life coaching.
 Modern technological advancements, such as the internet, have made it possible for people to access life coaches from nearly anywhere in the world.

 Many life coaches are able to give people general guidance for whatever stage of life they are dealing with.
 People who are looking for overall personal development will typically find that a general life coach might meet their needs.
 Some life coaches focus their practice on certain types of situations.
 A few of the most popular include:

 - Relationship and Family Coaching.
-This type of life coach can help facilitate conversation between couples and family members who are having communication issues.
+This type of life coach can help facilitate conversation between couples and family members who are having communication difficulties.
 It can also help individuals find actionable ways to solve their current problems.
-They can give direct advice and bring people together to deal with issues.
+Coaches can give direct advice and bring people together to deal with issues.
 For example, family coaches can help restore harmony to families in conflict.
 Relationship coaches can help people who are having difficulty finding the right person or have a history of failed relationships.
 They can also provide guidance to couples considering getting married or divorcing.

 - Career Coaching.
 A career coach is helpful for people who are facing career issues, such as decisions about career changes or retirement.
 It can also be useful for those who are interested in advancing in their field or starting up a business.
 Some people turn to a career coach to help them discover what types of jobs would suit their talents and interests and to help determine what direction their career path should take.

 - Finance Coaching.
-A financial coach can help people meet long-term financial goals or help those who are struggling to meet monthly expenses or pay off debts.
+A financial coach can help people meet financial goals or help those who are struggling to meet monthly expenses or pay off debts.
 People with money management or spending issues can benefit from this type of coach.

 - Mental Health Coaching.
 A mental health coach can help people deal with specific issues such as conflict, grief, or anger.
-They can teach people specific skills related to managing stress and anger or improving communication, but they should not be used in cases of generalized anxiety disorder (GAD), depression and other mental health issues, where a psychotherapist would be more appropriate.
+They can teach specific skills related to managing stress and anger or improving communication, but they should not be used in cases of generalized anxiety disorder (GAD), depression and other mental health issues, where a psychotherapist would be more appropriate.
 They can help people find balance in their life and create plans to reach personal goals.
 Some people turn to a mental health coach to build their confidence or help them find a sense of purpose.
 Others seek their services to help manage their moods or develop relaxation techniques.